arrenree/KDB-Problem-Sets/README.md

 / (x mod 3 = 0) doesn't work for some reason
 ```

-### [func] Functions Problem Set 1 - AQ
+### [func 7.0] Functions Problem Set 1 - AQ

-[func] 1. write function f that calculates the square of a number
+[func 7.1] write function f that calculates the square of a number

 ```q
 f:{[a] a*a}

 ```

-[func] 2. write new funciton g, which takes square of first argument divided by square of second argument
+[func 7.2] write new funciton g, which takes square of first argument divided by square of second argument

 ```q